top of page

 When prescribed by a highly trained practitioner, particularly one well-versed in classical theory and practice, herbs enact strong therapeutic effects that can treat multiple symptoms at once.
 Rather than suppressing symptoms to offer relief, herbs actually remind the body of how to function properly again on its own.

 Chinese herbs are always prescribed in the context of a formula, which usually contains between 5 and 15 ingredients that work synergistically to shift disruptive patterns that give rise to symptoms.
-Most of the formulas I use are modifications of ancient recipes passed down from antiquity, and that have proven to be clinically effective for countless people
+Most of the formulas I use are modifications of ancient recipes passed down from antiquity, and that have proven to be clinically effective for countless people over millennia.

 How to Take Herbs